mas-cli/mas/README.md

 ## Usage

 Each application in the Mac App Store has a product identifier which is also used for mas-cli commands.
-The best way to find the product identifier of an app is to run `mas list`.
-This will list all installed applications along with their product identifiers
+Using `mas list` will show all installed applications and their product identifiers.

     $ mas list
     446107677 Screens
     407963104 Pixelmator
     497799835 Xcode

-To install an application simply run `mas install`:
+To install or update an application simply run `mas install`:

     $ mas install 808809998
     ==> Downloading PaintCode 2
     ==> Installed PaintCode 2

-`mas install` can also be used to install pending updates.

 Use `mas outdated` to list all applications with pending updates.